 - Are you interested in having a space that can accommodate group nutrition counseling?

-- Can you use a co-working space, at least to start?
 Having a full-time space can be pricey!
-Especially as you get started, it may make sense to consider sharing, co-leasing, or subletting an office or moving to a lower-rent neighborhood – there are now more options than ever on co-working spaces!
+Especially as you get started, it may make sense to consider sharing, co-leasing, or subletting an office.
+Alternatively, moving to a lower-rent neighborhood may make sense, if it fits the needs of your ideal clientele.